surecart/surecart-wp-plugin/readme.txt

 * Improvement: Show payment failure list on orders if failed payments.
 * Fix: Radio button individual selection not working in forms.
 * Fix: Issue with PayPal not working on Safari mobile browsers.
+* Fix: Issue with certain embeds not appearing on dashboard pages.

 = 1.1.17  - October 22, 2022 =
 * Fix: Quantity selector not working in some cases.